cullenwatson/tweet-sentiment/README.md

 of words and its associated sentiment score.
 A value above 0 indicated that the word was more often seen in positive tweets and vice versa.

 A test dataset was used to determine the accuracy of this classification scheme.
 I classified new tweets by calculating its sentiment score.
-I then compared my results with the pre-determined results by the data provider.
+I then compared my results with the pre-determined results given by the data provider.

 ## Results